Leading and managing

 Updating Charity Commission register

-As well as Compass, it is important that throughout the year the group keeps their charity registration up to date.
+As well as the Scout Membership system, it is important that throughout the year (not just after the AGM) the group keeps their charity registration up to date.

 Volunteer Inductions